20 BEST THINGS TO DO IN THE CATLINS – Ultimate Guide

 Relax at Curio Bay

 The beach stretches from the Curio Bay Cliffs until the next headland and offers many opportunities for coastal fun and relaxation.
-It’s a stunning beach to have a walk, read a book or swim in the calm water.
+There are natural rock pools and the calm water allows a relaxing swim.
+It’s a stunning wide beach to have a walk, read a book, or enjoy a swim.
+There is also a campground at Curio Bay, so if you want to stay overnight then that’s possible as well..

 Read in our complete guide everything about Curio Bay

-Visit the most Southern Point of New Zealand’s South Island
+Visit the Southernmost Point of the South Island

-Closely located to Curio Bay is Slope point, the southernmost point on the South Island of New Zealand.
-The 10 minute walk across private farmland
+Closely located to Curio Bay is Slope Point, the southernmost point of the South Island of New Zealand.
+The 10-minute walk across private farmland

 from the car park brings you to the cliff edge from where you can see a sign pointing to both the Equator and the South Pole.
 There isn’t much else to see, but it’s definitely a fun place to tick off from your Catlins itinerary if you’re exploring this area anyway!